lompatapp/LOMPATAPI/README.md

-# LOMPAT Email Validation API Documentation
+# Lompat Email Validation API Documentation

-Welcome to the Email Validation API, a comprehensive tool designed to enhance your email data quality through a series of validations, predictions, and checks.
+Welcome to the Lompat Email Validation API, a comprehensive tool designed to enhance your email data quality through a series of validations, predictions, and checks.
 Our API covers a wide range of features from basic format checks to detailed analyses including domain age, provider type, and much more.

 ## Getting Started